Delmainn/Delmainn/README.md

     ENOENT means program not found.
 If that is not the issue, please report this problem.
 Launching gdb-server: /usr/bin/gdb-multiarch -p 50000 --no-reset
-    Please check TERMINAL tab (gdb-server) for output from /usr/bin/gdb-multiarch Finished reading symbols from objdump: Time: 52 ms Finished reading symbols from nm: Time: 43 ms
+    Please check TERMINAL tab (gdb-server) for output from /usr/bin/gdb-multiarch Finished reading symbols from objdump: Time: 27 ms Finished reading symbols from nm: Time: 23 ms

-Waiting for gdb server to start...[2026-01-31T02:12:50.533Z] SERVER CONSOLE DEBUG: onBackendConnect: gdb-server session connected.
-You can switch to "DEBUG CONSOLE" to see GDB interactions.
-/usr/bin/gdb-multiarch -p 50000 --no-reset
-/usr/bin/gdb-multiarch: unrecognized option '--no-reset' Use `/usr/bin/gdb-multiarch --help' for a complete list of options.
-[2026-01-31T02:12:50.589Z] SERVER CONSOLE DEBUG: onBackendConnect: gdb-server session closed GDB server session ended.
-This terminal will be reused, waiting for next session to start...